 • The script cleans up the scan output file.

-As you can see, this script makes use of several Bash Scripting Language features, including taking arguments for the script, file input/output, conditional tests, loop structures, variable substitutions, and executing commands using command substitution.
-By combining these features, we can create a powerful and flexible script that automates the process of scanning for and exploiting vulnerabilities on a target network.
+As you can see, this script uses several Bash Scripting Language features, including taking arguments for the script, file input/output, conditional tests, loop structures, variable substitutions, and executing commands using command substitution.
+Combining these features allows us to create a powerful and flexible script that automates scanning for and exploiting vulnerabilities on a target network.

 Conclusion